 Beyond club-level, you are limited only by your ambition and skill!

-If you want to take part in competitions outside of the club, we’ll note those occuring within our region on our News page along with entry forms for the events as they become available.
+If you want to take part in competitions outside of the club, we’ll note those occurring within our region on our News page along with entry forms for the events as they become available.
 Regardless of your own level of skill, you should consider shooting at external tournaments for the experience In a tournament you’re bound to feel nervous, as everyone is nervous, but nobody is going to watch you, as they’re all far more interested in their own shooting!
 All tournament organisers will make you feel welcome, and you’ll soon settle down to shoot.

 Try it! – You might find yourself hooked on competition!